 – Tests of particular aspects may or may not have representative users

-– Can save time when run through a service with a panel of testers, such that recruitment effort is negligible.
+– It can save time when running through a service with a panel of testers, such that recruitment effort is negligible.
 This advantage makes it an easy entry-point/stepping stone for beginners to enter the world of usability testing.